 Archaeology is a global discipline devoted to understanding people of the distant and recent past.
 Archaeologists draw on material remains, ephemeral and microscopic evidence derived from plants and soils, and, where possible, written, graphic, and oral accounts.
 At Boston University, we focus on three areas in our research and teaching: field archaeology, archaeological science, and archaeological heritage.
-Department faculty have projects throughout the world: the US, China, Mexico, Spain, Greece, Turkey, Egypt, and Israel.
-Faculty use and provide instruction in an array of computer-assisted technologies for research, including Geographic Information Systems, Remote Sensing, Micromorphological analysis, and various analytical techniques for materials studies.
+Department faculty have projects across the US and throughout the world, direct laboratories, and provide instruction in an array of scientific approaches used to analyze archaeological materials.

 In addition to the archaeological books and journals in the Mugar Library, there is an important collection of archaeological books and journals in the Stone Science Library, which primarily serves the Department of Archaeology and the Center for Remote Sensing.
 The collection is on the fourth floor in an attractive reading room, along with computers, online catalogs, archaeological bibliographical reference works, maps, and other archaeological reference materials.